UN Security Council rejects last-ditch effort to delay Iran sanctions

 Russia’s deputy UN envoy, Dmitry Polyanskiy, told the chamber that Iran had done all it could to accommodate Europeans, but that Western powers had refused to compromise.

-But Jérôme Bonnafont, the permanent representative of France to the UN in New York, refuted that and said Iran had not taken any serious steps to avoid the renewal of sanctions.
+But Jerome Bonnafont, the permanent representative of France to the UN in New York, refuted that and said Iran had not taken any serious steps to avoid the renewal of sanctions.

-Bonnafont added, however, that diplomacy should continue and that the reimposition of sanctions didn’t mean a negotiated settlement couldn’t be reached later.
+Bonnafont added, however, that diplomacy should continue and that the reimposition of sanctions did not mean a negotiated settlement could not be reached later.

+Reporting from the UN, Al Jazeera’s Diplomatic Editor James Bays said, “It doesn’t look like there is going to be further negotiation.
+We had the opportunity all week here in New York for negotiations.”

+But Bays noted that Iran knew the resumption of sanctions was likely.
+“The supreme leader in Iran said that he didn’t think there was going to be progress and that snapback was likely … I don’t think there is much more effort going into this now in terms of negotiation.”